struc2gauss: Structural Role Preserving Network Embedding via Gaussian Embedding: Related Work

 \subsection{Network Embedding}

-Network embedding (NE) fills the gap by mapping nodes in a network into a low-dimensional space according to their structural information in the network.
-The learned node representations can boost the performance in many network analysis tasks, e.g., community detection and link prediction.
-Previous methods mainly focused on matrix factorization and eigendecomposition~\cite{shaw2009structure,tenenbaum2000global} to reduce the dimension of network data.
+Network embedding methods map nodes in a network into a low-dimensional space according to their structural information in the network.
+The learned node representations can boost performance in many network analysis tasks, e.g., community detection and link prediction.
+Previous methods mainly viewed NE as part of dimensionality reduction techniques~\citep{goyal2018graph}.
+They first construct a pairwise similarity graph based on neighborhood and then embed the nodes of the graph into a lower dimensional vector space.
+Locally Linear Embedding (LLE)~\citep{tenenbaum2000global} and Laplacian Eigenmaps~\citep{belkin2002laplacian} are two representative methods in this category.
+SPE~\citep{shaw2009structure} learns a low-rank kernel matrix to capture the structures of input graph via a set of linear inequalities as constraints.
+But the high computational complexity makes these methods difficult to apply in real-world networks.

-With increasing attention attracted by neural network research, unsupervised neural network techniques have opened up a new world for embedding. \textit{word2vec} as well as Skip-Gram and CBOW~\cite{mikolov2013efficient,mikolov2013distributed} learn low-rank representations of words in text based on word context and show promising results of different NLP tasks.
-Based on \textit{word2vec}, DeepWalk~\cite{perozzi2014deepwalk} first introduces such embedding mechanism to networks by treating nodes as words and random walks as sentences.
-Afterwards, a sequence of studies have been conducted to improve DeepWalk either by extending the definition of neighborhood to higher-order proximity~\cite{cao2015grarep,tang2015line,grover2016node2vec} or incorporating more information for node representations such as attributes~\cite{li2017attributed,wang2017attributed} and heterogeneity~\cite{chang2015heterogeneous,tang2015pte}.
-We refer the reader to~\cite{hamilton2017repre} for more details.
+With increasing attention attracted by neural network research, unsupervised neural network techniques have opened up a new world for embedding. \textit{word2vec} as well as Skip-Gram and CBOW~\citep{mikolov2013efficient,mikolov2013distributed} learn low-rank representations of words in text based on word context and show promising results of different NLP tasks.
+Based on \textit{word2vec}, DeepWalk~\citep{perozzi2014deepwalk} first introduces such embedding mechanism to networks by treating nodes as words and random walks as sentences.
+Afterwards, a sequence of studies have been conducted to improve DeepWalk either by extending the definition of neighborhood to higher-order proximity~\citep{cao2015grarep,tang2015line,grover2016node2vec,perozzi2016walklets} or incorporating more information for node representations such as attributes~\citep{li2017attributed,wang2017attributed} and heterogeneity~\citep{chang2015heterogeneous,tang2015pte}.
+Recently, deeper neural networks have also been introduced in NE problem to capture the non-linear characteristics of networks, such as SDNE~\citep{wang2016structural}.
+However, these approaches represent a node into a point vector in the learned embedding space and are not capable of modeling the uncertainties of node representations.
+To solve this problem, inspired by~\citep{vilnis2014word}, Gaussian embedding has been used in NE. \citep{bojchevski2017deep} learns node embeddings by leveraging Gaussian embedding to capture uncertainties. \citep{dos2016multilabel} combines Gaussian embedding and classification loss function for multi-label network classification.
+DVNE~\citep{zhu2018deep} learns a Gaussian embedding for each node in the Wasserstein space as the latent representation so that the uncertainties can be modeled.
+We refer the reader to~\citep{hamilton2017repre,cui2018survey,cai2018comprehensive} for more details.